sous-chefs/java/README.md

 ## Usage

 Include the `java` recipe wherever you would like Java installed, such as a run list (`recipe[java]`) or a cookbook (`include_recipe 'java'`).
 By default, OpenJDK 6 is installed.
-The `install_flavor` attribute is used to determine which JDK to install (OpenJDK, Oracle, IBM, or Windows), and `jdk_version` specifies which version to install (currently 6 and 7 are supported for all JDK types, 8 for Oracle only).
+The `install_flavor` attribute is used to determine which JDK to install (AdoptOpenJDK, OpenJDK, Oracle, IBM, or Windows), and `jdk_version` specifies which version to install (currently 6 and 7 are supported for all JDK types, 8 and 10 for Oracle and AdoptOpenJDK ).

 ### Examples